AbeerVaishnav13/qua-C/README.md

 # Qua-C

-Qua-C ( pronounced as /'kwɑ-si/) is a *domain specific programming language* for simulating **Quantum Computing Algorithms.**
+Qua-C (pronounced as /'kwɑ-si/) is a *domain specific programming language* for simulating **Quantum Computing Algorithms.**

 Qua-C is a language under development to make the process of coding a Quantum Algorithm easy and in a visual syntax format.

 Qua-C has a different ideology from conventional programming languages, which have a sequential syntax format to apply functions and gates to data.
-Instead of a sequential construct, Qua-C executes code pseudo-parallel fashion for the set of qubits in the quregister.
+Instead of a sequential construct, Qua-C executes code column-wise manner for a set of qubits in the quregister.

 **The Qua-C Transpiler is developed completely in 'C' language currently.**

 Also see the 'Examples' folder to know more about the functionality.
 The 'Examples' folder contains various examples like:-

-1. CNOT Gate
+1. Basic Example
+2. **Grover search** for 2 qubits
-2. Hadamard Gate
+3. Hadamard Gate mania
-3. Rotation of qubits about X, Y, Z - Axes of Bloch Sphere
-4. Quantum NOT Gate
-5. Quantum Registers
-6. Quantum Rotation about imaginary axis
-7. Quantum swapping of two Qubits
+4. **Shor's period finding** algorithm
+5. **Grover Search** for 5 qubits with **custom gates**

 ## Quantum Registers